atennert/FregeFX-Template/readme.md

 * build.gradle - the gradle build file
 * There are test file dummies included as well

+## What does the template do?
+The template code initializes a window from FXML and CSS with two buttons and a label.
+Clicking the first button writes output to stdout (IO action).
+Clicking the second button changes the label text (UI action).

 ## Sources, that were really helpful during the development of this template
 * [Frege Goodness](https://dierk.gitbooks.io/fregegoodness/)
 * [FregeFX](https://github.com/Frege/FregeFX)